Color by Filter

 |---|---|

-Section titled “Connected Run Dropdown”Click the Connected Run chip to filter by discipline:
+Section titled “Connected Run Options”Click Connected Run to choose between:

 | Option | Description |